 1. Connection We create a TelnetClient and connect to our Eliza Telnet server.

-2. User Message We find the last user message from the AWP input.
+2. User Message We find the last user message from the AG-UI input.
 If none exists, we default to “Hello, Eliza”.

 3. Emitting Events